odoo/documentation/point_of_sale/posbox/index.rst

   Ethernet cable, because all Wi-Fi functionality will be bypassed when a wired network connection is available.

-Power the posbox
+Power the POSBox
 ~~~~~~~~~~~~~~~~

-Plug the power adapter into the posbox, a bright red status led should
+Plug the power adapter into the POSBox, a bright red status led should
 light up.

-Make sure the posbox is ready
+Make sure the POSBox is ready
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once powered, The posbox needs a while to boot.
-Once the Posbox is ready, it should print a status receipt with its IP address.
+Once powered, The POSBox needs a while to boot.
+Once the POSBox is ready, it should print a status receipt with its IP address.
 Also the status LED, just next to the red power LED, should be permanently lit green.